vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  Updates the element's `innerHTML`.
+  Updates the elemento's `innerHTML`.
 The contents are inserted as plain HTML - data bindings are ignored.
 If you need to reuse template pieces, you should use [partials](#partial).

   Internally, `{% raw %}{{{ Mustache }}}{% endraw %}` interpolations are also compiled as a `v-html` directive using anchor nodes.
-The directive form requires a wrapper element, but offers slightly better performance and avoids FOUC (Flash of Uncompiled Content).
+The directive form requires a wrapper elemento, but offers slightly better performance and avoids FOUC (Flash of Uncompiled Content).

   <p class="tip">Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Only use `v-html` on trusted content and **never** on user-provided content.</p>